The Ultimate Journey Itinerary

 Drive: Monument Valley was made famous in the classic John Ford westerns, including Stagecoach and The Searchers, and inspires awe with its dramatic, arid landscape, and nostalgia with its connection to classic American cinema.

-History and Culture: On arriving in Monument Valley, consider stopping by the Goulding Film and Cultural History museum at Goulding's Lodge in Oljato, Monument Valley.
+History and Culture: On arriving in Monument Valley, consider stopping by the Goulding Film and Cultural History museum at Goulding's Lodge located in Oljato, Monument Valley.
 It's the perfect introduction and educational resource for what you'll see in the valley and also has lodging available.

 Guided Tour: Monument Valley Tribal Park has stunning vistas of the Navajo Nation lands in the most photographed region.
 Guided jeep tours and hikes will get you up close and personal with Monument Valley's incredible landforms, which are unlike anything in the world.